die-welle/output-host/README.md

     useCopy: true, // Enable to copy external host.
 So you could easy to paste to browser address bar.
 Defaults to `true`
     useColor: true, // Enable color.
 Defaults to `true`
     logger: console.log.bind(console), // Custom logger function.
 Defaults to `console.log.bind(console)`
+    launch: 'none', // Enable to auto launch browser.
+Value could be one of 'none', 'chrome' or 'firefox'.
+Defaults to 'none'
+    launchDelay: 2000, // Launch browser delay.
+Only work if `launch=chrome|firefox`.
+Defaults to `2000`
 }));

 // output: